arista-netdevops-community/ansible-cvp-avd-toi/labs/lab09-avd-eos-cli-config-gen/README.md

 ## About

-Basic playbook to test and understand AVD EOS CLI CONFIG GEN Role.
+Basic playbook to test and understand AVD EOS CLI CONFIG GEN Role

 ## Execute lab